Mehvix/notes/hugo/content/docs/cogsci-c100/mindfulness.md

         4. No specific instruction (control)
 	- Later (on Day 2 and Day 9), participants returned to the lab and were again exposed to spiders to test the long-term effects of their emotion manipulation
 	* Those who had been assigned to labeling their emotions had lower physiological reactivity to the spiders, as measured by skin conductance responses
-	* Within the affect labeling condition, participants who verbalized a larger number of fear and anxiety words had even fewer skin conductance responses
+	* Within the [affect](https://en.wikipedia.org/wiki/Affect_(psychology)) labeling condition, participants who verbalized a larger number of fear and anxiety words had even fewer skin conductance responses
-	- Researchers recruited participants who had a spider phobia and exposed them to spiders

 ### Limitations